The Truth about stretching

 Study in question

 The study that is generating all the hoopla was performed by the Kapooka Health Centre, New South Wales, Australia on 1,538 army recruits.
-It is a creditable study designed to show the occurrence lower limb injury on a group of young army recruits.
+It is a credible study designed to show the occurrence of lower limb injury on a group of young army recruits.
 Despite what you may have heard about stretching before training, this is what the researchers actually reported:

-A typical muscle stretching protocol performed during pre-exercise warm ups does not produce clinically meaningful reductions in risk of exercise related injury in army recruits.
+A typical muscle stretching protocol performed during pre-exercise warm-ups does not produce clinically meaningful reductions in risk of exercise-related injury in army recruits.
 Fitness may be an important, modifiable risk factor (Pope 2000).

 The statement, "Fitness may be an important, modifiable risk factor" is very important.
 It simply means that age, weight, and conditioning of the study subjects may be an important factor in preventing or facilitating the injuries experienced in this study.